spdaly73/gcp-az-vpn-ha/README.md

 # gcp-az-vpn-ha
-This is a Terraform script that will build redundant VPN connections between your GCP VPC and Azure VNET, as well as exchange routes via BGP
+This is a Terraform script that builds redundant VPN connections between your GCP VPC and Azure VNET, as well as exchange routes via BGP

 #### Disclaimer
 I'm still very much a novice (IMO) when it comes to Terraform, so if you see something amiss, feel free to let me know.
 The main point of building this script is for my personal IaC development and training, so constructive direction is appreciated.